-- and shall not be material from that date, whether the planning application has been received before or after that date. - 48.
-Whilst the Plan Strategy is not yet adopted and the retained suite of regional planning policies (PPS's) continue to apply in accordance with the SPPS in light of the fact that a Direction to adopt the Plan is issued these policies are now considered to be of little weight for the same reasons explained earlier in this report. - 49.
-The operational policies in Part 2 of the draft Plan Strategy are considered to take precedence over the retained suite planning policy statements and of determining weight in the assessment of this planning application. - 50.
-Paragraph 3.8 of the SPPS states: - that the guiding principle for planning authorities in determining planning applications is that sustainable development should be permitted, having regard to the development plan and all other material considerations, unless the proposed development will cause demonstrable harm to interests of acknowledged importance - 51.
-This proposal is for replacement dwelling.
-Bullet point two of paragraph 6.73 of the SPPS states that: - provision should be made for the replacement of existing dwellings where the building to be replaced exhibits the essential characteristics of a dwelling and, as a minimum all external structural walls are substantially intact.
+that the guiding principle for planning authorities in determining planning applications is that sustainable development should be permitted, having regard to the development plan and all other material considerations, unless the proposed development will cause demonstrable harm to interests of acknowledged importance provision should be made for the replacement of existing dwellings where the building to be replaced exhibits the essential characteristics of a dwelling and, as a minimum all external structural walls are substantially intact.
 Replacement dwellings must be located within the curtilage of the original dwelling where practicable, or at an alternative position nearby where there are demonstrable benefits in doing so.
 Replacement dwellings must not have a visual impact significantly greater than the existing building.
 In cases where the original building is retained, it will not be eligible for replacement again.
-Planning permission will not be granted for the replacement of a listed dwelling unless there are exceptional circumstances. - 52.
-It is further stated at paragraph 6.78 of the SPPS that: - supplementary planning guidance contained within Building on Tradition: A Sustainable Design Guide for the Northern Ireland Countryside must be taken into account in assessing all development proposals in the countryside. - 53.
-The SPPS remains a material consideration of significant weight irrespective of what stage the Local Development Plan making process is at.
-The policies in the Plan Strategy (as modified) have been drafted to be consistent with the SPPS.
+Planning permission will not be granted for the replacement of a listed dwelling unless there are exceptional circumstances.

+42. This proposal is for replacement dwelling.
+Bullet point two of paragraph 6.73 of the SPPS states that: